-The first two winners of the Illinois Gigabit Communities Challenge have been announced.
+Winners of the Illinois Gigabit Communities Challenge continue to be announced.

 How It Works

 Governor Pat Quinn is launching a competition that will award up to $4,000,000 in prize funding to the most promising ultra high-speed broadband deployment projects in Illinois as part of the comprehensive, multi-year Illinois Jobs Now! economic development program.

 ...Illinois is also a land of technology.
 We’re in the process of laying 4,100 miles of new broadband fiber optic cable to light up 5,000 of our schools, libraries, businesses and hospitals with world-class information networks.